What we do to protect you

-- Use 128-bit Secure Sockets Layer (SSL) encryption to keep your information safe when you access your account and perform transactions.
+- Use 256-bit TLS (Transport Layer Security) encryption to keep your information safe when you access your account and perform transactions.

 - Have “strong authentication” for our digital banking products, meaning in addition to requiring your username and password for sign in, they require additional authentication to verify your identity.

 - Require a security token at login for Business Internet Banking because users typically perform higher dollar transactions and have an increased risk of fraud.